 At this point in my career, I’ve worked the same amount of time in an office building as I have at home.
+Working in an Office Building vs. Working at Home, which is better?
 What I’m going to point out are the similarities and differences of working in these two very different settings.
 This will help if you’re deciding which is right for you.

 Working in an Office Building